abhinavvv03/Rubber-Duckey/Steal-info-&-pass-WiFi.md

     ENTER

 *  This code works well in my PC (if you need adjust delays)
-*  Make a free frp account here: https://www.drivehq.com
+*  Make a free ftp account here: https://www.drivehq.com
 *  Change (of course) your username & password